 - The parties agreement failed to properly handle the division of the marital home.
 As a result, the spouse who did not get the residence, was pursued by the bank, and was forced to pay the loan on the house.

 - The parties agreed to divide a retirement account in a a way that was not supposed to generate federal income taxes for the party whose account was to be divided.
 However, the wording the parties used resulted in a large taxable event – all of which could have been avoided.

-Here are my requirements to qualify for a flat fee uncontested divorce:
+Here are my requirements to qualify for a flat fee agreed and uncontested divorce: